HaoWuLab-Bioinformatics/IChrom-Deep/README.md

 ## Overview of code

-The file "feature_code.py" is the code used to extract word2vec features.
-Note that changing the variable 'cell_lines' on line 48 to extract the different cell lines.
+The code "data_load.py" is the code uesd to read data.
-The file "data_process.py" is the code uesd to filter from raw data.
+The code "model.py" is the code uesd to declare model architecture.
-The file "model.py" is the code of the IChrom-Deep model.
-Note that changing the variable 'cell_lines' on line 142 to predict the different cell lines.
+The code "feature_code.py" is the code uesd to encode the DNA sequence.
-The file "cross_cell_all.py" is the code of the IChrom-Deep model on cross-cell lines validation.
-The variable 'cell_lines1' on line 172 is the training cell line and the variable 'cell_lines2' on line 173 is the testing cell line.
+The code "main.py" is the code uesd to train ICrhom-Deep and evaluate the performance of model.
+This code automatically calls the above three codes.
-The folder "generative model" is the code of DCGAN and VAE, using for promoting the study of chromatin interactions.
+The folder "generative model" is the code of DCGAN and VAE for promoting the study of chromatin interactions.

 ## Dependency
 Python 3.6